 Stryker in Williams County, Ohio — The American Midwest (Great Lakes)

 Location.
-41° 30.174′ N, 84° 25.014′ W. Marker is in Stryker, Ohio, in Williams County.
-Marker is at the intersection of N. Depot Street and Pleasant Street, on the left when traveling west on N. Depot Street.
+41° 30.26′ N, 84° 25.536′ W. Marker is in Stryker, Ohio, in Williams County.
+Marker is at the intersection of West Lynn Street (Ohio Route 191) and Horton Street, on the right when traveling east on West Lynn Street.
+This historical marker is located on the western edge of the town.
 Touch for map.
-Marker is at or near this postal address: 203 N. Depot Street, Stryker OH 43557, United States of America.
+Marker is in this post office area: Stryker OH 43557, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Stryker Depot (a few steps from this marker); Stryker (approx. half a mile away); Casimir Pulaski (approx. 4.7 miles away); Richard E. Schreder (approx. 5.3 miles away); Evansport (approx. 5˝ miles away); The Ohio Art Company (approx. 5.9 miles away); Erie J. Sauder (approx. 6.7 miles away); Draining the Great Black Swamp (approx. 7 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Stryker's Railroad Heritage (approx. half a mile away); Stryker Depot (approx. half a mile away); a different marker also named Stryker (approx. ¾ mile away); Casimir Pulaski (approx. 4.3 miles away); Richard E. Schreder (approx. 4.9 miles away); Evansport (approx. 5.7 miles away); Site of Parkersburg (approx. 5.8 miles away); Veteran's Memorial Park (approx. 6 miles away).
 Touch for a list and map of all markers in Stryker.